royandugu/Indepth-Elixir-Basic-to-TodoList/README.md

 create a full working todo list with task and meetings where the arguments are also restricted

 My program practise from ongoing Elixir in Action book

+Make sense how the start function gives us the process ID